Phases of digestion: Chemical activation

 As dietary protein is digested, it breaks down into smaller peptides and amino acids, which directly stimulate the G cells to secrete even more gastrin – a positive feedback loop that accelerates protein digestion.
 As discussed earlier gastrin stimulates by activating parietal cells and stimulating ECL to produce histamine (histamine stimulates parietal cells to produce acid).
 Small peptides also buffer stomach acid so the pH does not fall excessively low.

 Gastric secretion is stimulated chiefly by three chemicals: acetylcholine (ACh), histamine, and gastrin.
-ACh is secreted by parasympathetic nerve fibers of both the short and long reflex ,.ml; pathways.
+ACh is secreted by parasympathetic nerve fibers of both the short and long reflex pathways.
 Histamine is a paracrine secretion from the enteroendocrine cells in the gastric glands.
 Gastrin is a hormone produced by enteroendocrine G cells in the pyloric glands.

 All three of these stimulate parietal cells to secrete hydrochloric acid and intrinsic factor.
 The chief cells secrete pepsinogen in response to gastrin and especially Ach, and ACh also stimulates mucus secretion.